Getting Help For An Addiction

 The best way to treat a drug or alcohol addiction is with the help of trained professionals who are experienced in detoxification and know how to perform it safely.

 During medical detox, doctors and nurses will be there to monitor your heart rate, take vital signs and ensure that nothing goes wrong.
 This monitoring is even more important when it comes to certain drugs and especially for heavy users.

 Addiction to the following drugs may require medical detox:

 While this is not a comprehensive list, abusing any of the substances above will increase your need for a supervised medical detox.
 When detoxing from a substance, there are also specific medications available to help with this process.
 These medications mimic the effects of addictive drugs without providing a high in order to decrease overall withdrawal symptoms.

 Types of Rehab

-Those with severe addictions will benefit most from an inpatient rehab, while those with less severe addictions may find that an outpatient program best fits their needs.
+Those with severe addictions will benefit most from an inpatient rehab according to research, while those with less severe addictions may find that an outpatient program best fits their needs.

 Even if you think you can detox safely on your own, it’s important to also consider the social aspect of going through a treatment program.
 Having support from like-minded people is not only encouraging, it could mean the difference between recovery and relapse.